devnacho/timeline-take-home/README.md

 You can use any language, tools or solutions as you see fit.

+Please use git to track progress.
+E.g. progressively commit changes so we can track your thought process.

 You can submit the code in any way that is convenient for you - you can email us a tarball, a pointer to download your code from somewhere or just a pointer to a source control repository.
 In your submission, you should include:

 - The code and what ever is required to run it.
 You can assume that this will run on some *nix like operating system and will have a fairly standard set of command line tools.
 If you require something specific, either include it inline, or document it in a way that it would be trivial for us to get and run your code.